 What is the cheapest country to live in Asia?

-Vietnam is one of the cheapest solid options, with a cost of living even lower than Thailand, and Thailand's smaller cities like Pattaya are very affordable too.
+Vietnam is one of the cheapest solid options, right alongside Thailand and Cambodia, and Thailand's smaller cities like Pattaya are very affordable too.
 You can live comfortably in either on $1,000 to $1,500 a month in income.

 What is the easiest country to move to from the USA?